 - Jena Questen – on KHV Vaccines use and experience

-- Chris Walster – 2 talks on animal health economics and possibly one based on the IVSA welfare talk we put together.
+- Chris Walster – 2 talks on animal health economics and one on welfare

 - Rod Wilson – Physiological effects of CO2 in RAS systems